4 Linear regression

 1. Compute the means and standard deviations of each variable.

-2. Compute the covariance between the two variables.
+2. Compute the covariance between X and each of the response variables (Y1, Y2, Y3).

-3. Calculate the slope and intercept of the linear regression for the data with \(B\) as the explanatory variable.
+3. Calculate the slopes and intercepts of the linear regression for three pairs of variables (X as explanatory and Y1, Y2, Y3 as response variables).

 4.1.3 correlation and goodness of fit